Uphall Station: Public transport

-Lothian Country Buses formerly served the area from 2018 offering another bus route to Edinburgh and Livingston from Pumpherston Road.
-Lothian Country Buses stopped serving the area in November 2022.
+Lothian Country Buses operate the bus service calling at Uphall Station, Service 72 between Fauldhouse & Kirklison via Whitburn, Livingston, Broxburn & Winchburgh.

 Uphall rail station is exceptionally popular with Edinburgh commuters with up to four trains an hour from 6am until midnight and the journey taking less than 20 minutes to reach the heart of Edinburgh.
 Commutes to Glasgow are also popular due to the reliable service every 15 minutes.

 Uphall Station is also ideally situated for Edinburgh Airport which is a short drive or taxi ride away.